sourmash-bio/2024-ictv-challenge-sourmash/README.md

 # ICTV Challenge: Taxonomic classification of viruses with sourmash
 For the [ICTV Computational Virus Taxonomy Challenge](https://ictv-vbeg.github.io/ICTV-TaxonomyChallenge/), we used [sourmash](https://github.com/sourmash-bio) as a taxonomic classifier for viral sequences.
-This method has previously been shown to work well for metagenomic profiling of microbial sequences [(Portik, Brown, and Pierce-Ward, 2022)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-05103-0).
+This method has previously been shown to work well for microbial metagenomic profiling [(Portik, Brown, and Pierce-Ward, 2022)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-05103-0).

 ## Resource Requirements
 With the challenge dataset (1.3 GB), the workflow requires ~3GB of disk space and ~1G of RAM.
 The full workflow (including data download) takes 5-15 minutes to run, depending on your machine.